j33k3k/sysmonProcessInjection/sysmonEDRfields.md

 | `-` | `winlog.record_id` | `-` | Sysmon only |

 ### Analysis
 Both detect the ADS creation but Sysmon's advantage is `winlog.event_data.Contents`, which captures the raw stream content.
-Also the Zone.Identifier which was absent in this lab and would need to correlate EDR `endpoint.events.network` to find what url for example powershell.exe attempted connection to.
+Also Sysmon `Zone.Identifier` which was abscent in this lab but is very useful, would need to correlate EDR `endpoint.events.network` to find what url for example powershell.exe attempted connection to.

+## EID 16 ServiceConfigurationChange **SKIPPED**